stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 We argue that the Web, with its now ubiquitous use of REST API <span class="citation" data-cites="fieldingArchitecturalStylesDesign2000a">(Fielding [2000](#ref-fieldingArchitecturalStylesDesign2000a))</span>, can be compared as a similar global middleware.
 Note that while early moves for developing Semantic Web Services <span class="citation" data-cites="fenselSemanticWebServices2011">(Fensel et al. [2011](#ref-fenselSemanticWebServices2011))</span> attempted to merge the Web Service and RDF aspects, we are here considering mainly the current programmatic Web and its mostly light-weight use of 3 out of possible *5 stars Linked Data* <span class="citation" data-cites="OpenData">(Michael Hausenblas et al. [2012](#ref-OpenData))</span>.

-For this purpose, we here utillise the Comparison Framework for Middleware Infrastructures <span class="citation" data-cites="zarrasComparisonFrameworkMiddleware2004a">(Zarras [2004](#ref-zarrasComparisonFrameworkMiddleware2004a))</span> that formalise multiple dimensions of openness, scalability, transparency, as well as characteristics known from Object-oriented programming such as modularity, encapsulation and inheritance.
+For this purpose, we here utillise the Comparison Framework for Middleware Infrastructures [[Zarras 2004]] that formalise multiple dimensions of openness, scalability, transparency, as well as characteristics known from Object-oriented programming such as modularity, encapsulation and inheritance.

-Based on the analysis in Table [\[tbl:fdo-web-middleware\]](#tbl:fdo-web-middleware), we make the following observations:
+Based on the analysis in [Table 4](#tbl:fdo-web-middleware), we make the following observations:

   - With respect to the aspect of *Performance*, it is interesting to note that while the first version of DOIP <span class="citation" data-cites="DigitalObjectInterface">(Reilly [2009](#ref-DigitalObjectInterface))</span> supported multiplexed channels similar to HTTP/2 (allowing concurrent transfer of several digital objects).
 Multiplexing was removed for the much simplified DOIP 2.0 <span class="citation" data-cites="foundationDigitalObjectInterface">(“Digital Object Interface Protocol Specification, Version 2.0” [2018](#ref-foundationDigitalObjectInterface))</span>.
 Unlike DOIP 1.0, DOIP 2.0 will require a DO response to be sent back completely, as a series of segments (which again can be split the bytes of each binary *element* into sized *chunks*), before transmission of another DO response can start on the transport channel.
 It is unclear what is the purpose of splitting a binary into chunks on a channel which no longer can be multiplexed and the only property of a chunk is its size[<sup>10</sup>](#fn10).